Courses may include

 CONC 1003 - Personal Care

-In this course the learners will attain principles pertaining to personal care.
-The learners learn, practice and demonstrate the practical skills necessary to safely and effectively provide personal care to the individual.
-Learners will demonstrate professional conduct competencies at all times in the lab setting.
+In this course students will attain principles pertaining to personal care.
+Students learn, practice and demonstrate the practical skills necessary to safely and effectively provide personal care to the individual.
+Students will demonstrate professional conduct competencies at all times in the lab setting.

 CONC 1004 - Care Setting Management